KANSAS CITY, MISSOURI

 For decades, Kansas City’s original airport was beloved for its simplicity and ease.
 But after 9/11, new security requirements and modern travel demands exposed the limits of its 1970s design.
 What was once convenient became constraining, and the city faced a choice between patching the past or building for the future.

-When Edgemoor was selected to lead the terminal redevelopment, the goal was clear — deliver a world-class airport that embodied Kansas City’s values and character, grounded in craftsmanship, pride, and community.
+When Edgemoor was selected to lead the terminal redevelopment, the goal was clear: deliver a transformational, world-class airport that embodied Kansas City's values and character, grounded in craftsmanship, pride, and community, and that would create lasting change for the local workforce.

 From day one, we worked side by side with civic leaders, local partners, and the broader community to shape a vision that was distinctly Kansas City.
 Every decision reflected that mindset.
 Local restaurants replaced national chains, and artwork celebrated the city’s deep roots in jazz and culture.
 Open, light-filled spaces welcomed travelers with the warmth Kansas City is known for.

-Delivered on time and on budget, the new $1.5 billion single-terminal airport became the largest infrastructure project in the city’s history.
-The result was not just a new terminal, but a modern gateway that reflects Kansas City’s identity.
+Delivered on time and on budget, the new $1.5 billion single-terminal airport became the largest infrastructure project in the city's history.
+The result was not just a new terminal, but a transformational gateway that reflects Kansas City's identity and continues to strengthen the community it serves.

 - Pete Buttigieg,